Guilhermesfl/coding-challenge/bonus/README.md

   - `yarn`

-3. Run server developed in js_edition project
+3. **Run server developed in the js_edition or ruby_edition** (Otherwise the FrontEnd will not be able to retrieve data)

+  - `See README from one of the projects for instructions on how to run`

-4. Run the FrontEnd to consume the server API (will run by default on port 3000)
+4. Run the FrontEnd to consume the server API

-  - `yarn start`
+  - `yarn start` - will run by default on **http://localhost:3000**

 ### Lint